craigmox/cetonproxy/README.md

 ## Configuring Listen IPs
 ### Network Ceton device
 You should be able to leave both `Listen IP` settings empty.
 ### PCI Ceton device:
 Your computer with the device should have at least two network adapters.
 One provides IP access to the tuner.
 The other connects your PC to the rest of your network.
+You need the IP addresses for both of these.
+1. In Windows 10, click the start menu, type in `Network Connections`, and press enter.
+2. Double click the `Ceton InfiniTV PCIe` adapter.
+3. Click the `Details...` button.
+4. Take the IP listed as `IPv4 Address` and fill it into the `Listen IP for Ceton` setting in cetonproxy.
+5. Go back to the network connections window.
+6. Double click the other adapter, likely labeled `Ethernet`.
+7. Click the `Details...` button.
-Typically the tuner is located at `192.168.200.1`.
-The network adapter for the tuner is assigned its own IP by the tuner through DHCP.
-Set `Listen IP for Ceton` to this IP, which is typically `192.168.200.2`.
-Set the `Listen IP as HDHomeRun` to the IP address in use on your other network adapter.
-For example, in my case it is `192.168.1.116`.
-Both of these IP addresses can be verified by running `ipconfig /all` in a command prompt.
+8. Take the IP listed as `IPv4 Address` and fill it into the `Listen IP as HDHomeRun` setting in cetonproxy.
+Both of these IP addresses can also be verified by running `ipconfig /all` in a command prompt.
 (This will all get easier once I've confirmed PCI devices work correctly)

 # Testing
-In a web browser, connect to `http://<IP of machine running cetonproxy>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.
+In a web browser, connect to `http://<Listen IP as HDHomeRun setting>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.
+If you did not set a listen IP, then use the IP given to your computer that is running cetonproxy.

 The easiest way to check if video is working is to use [VLC](https://www.videolan.org/index.html).
-Open a network stream and type in the url `http://<IP of machine running cetonproxy>:5004/auto/v<channel number>`.
+Open a network stream and type in the url `http://<Listen IP as HDHomeRun setting>:5004/auto/v<channel number>`.

 Right now the app produces no log file, but does log using the `OutputDebugString` method.
 Use a program like [DebugView++](https://github.com/CobaltFusion/DebugViewPP/releases) to be able to monitor log messages from cetonproxy.